-10. TRUE/FALSE - Samuel's checkers-playing program was among the earliest machine-learning programs; indeed, it was Samuel who coined the term machine learning.
-True
+10).
+TRUE/FALSE - Samuel's checkers-playing program was among the earliest machine-learning programs; indeed, it was Samuel who coined the term machine learning.

-11. Samuel's checkers player was based on a method of searching a game tree, which is essentially the same method used by Deep Blue to play chess and AlphaGo to play Go.
+11).
+Samuel's checkers player was based on a method of searching a game tree, which is essentially the same method used by Deep Blue to play chess and AlphaGo to play Go.
 What is the name of this method of searching a game tree?

 Minimax

-12. TRUE/FALSE - What Samuel's program learned was which features of the board should be included in the static evaluation function at a given turn, as well as how to weight these different features when summing their points.
+12).
+TRUE/FALSE - What Samuel's program learned was which features of the board should be included in the static evaluation function at a given turn, as well as how to weight these different features when summing their points.

-13. TRUE/FALSE - In the most interesting version of Samuel's program, the system learned while playing itself!
-True
+13).
+TRUE/FALSE - In the most interesting version of Samuel's program, the system learned while playing itself!

-14. What are the three main concepts that Samuel's checkers player illustrates?
-The game tree, self-play, and the evaluation function
+14).
+What are the three main concepts that Samuel's checkers player illustrates?
+The game tree, the evaluation function, and learning by self-play.

-15. TRUE/FALSE - In 1958, Alan Newell and Herb Simon wrote, "If one could devise a successful chess machine, one would seem to have penetrated to the core of human intellectual endeavor."
-True
+15).
+TRUE/FALSE - In 1958, Alan Newell and Herb Simon wrote, "If one could devise a successful chess machine, one would seem to have penetrated to the core of human intellectual endeavor."

-16. TRUE/FALSE - In 1997, IBM had its second big game-playing triumph with Deep Blue, a chess-playing program that beat the world champion Garry Kasparov in a widely broadcast multi-game match True.
+16).
+TRUE/FALSE - In 1997, IBM had its second big game-playing triumph with Deep Blue, a chess-playing program that beat the world champion Garry Kasparov in a widely broadcast multi-game match.

-17. Other than the difference of game specific knowledge (checkers vs chess), what were the major differences between Samuel's chess machine and the Deep Blue chess machine?
-Deep Blue used a more complex look-ahead using parallel computing, but did not do any machine learning.
+17).
+Other than the difference of game specific knowledge (checkers vs chess), what were the major differences between Samuel's chess machine and the Deep Blue chess machine?